sebasfalcone/better-work-notes/Dessign_Patterns.md

 - **[Chain of responsibility](https://refactoring.guru/design-patterns/chain-of-responsibility/cpp/example)**: Lets you pass requests along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

 - **[Command](https://refactoring.guru/design-patterns/command/cpp/example)**: Turns a request into a stand-alone object that contains all information about the request.
-This transformation lets you pass requests as a method arguments, delay or queue a request's execution, and support undoable operations.
+This transformation lets you pass requests as a method arguments, delay or queue a request's execution, and support undo-able operations.

 - **[Iterator](https://refactoring.guru/design-patterns/iterator/cpp/example)**: Lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).